scholarslab/CodeLab/Week13/lesson.md

 The "Extensible" part of the XML name means that we can use this basic structure to build other languages.
 Just like my constructed Futurama script example can form a standard format to represent dialog, XML can be extended (really, constrained) to represent the structures of other specific kinds of data.
 One example is TEI, the Text Encoding Initiative, which uses XML to represent text documents.
 Another is the modern form of HTML that the web runs on.

-You'll cover HTML and its accompanying technologies in much greater depth in the next few weeks.
-For now, it's enough to know its general shape.

 ## Web Scraping
 ![https://media.giphy.com/media/IwTWTsUzmIicM/giphy.gif](https://media.giphy.com/media/IwTWTsUzmIicM/giphy.gif)